The Soul-making School

 Spring Semester:

-March 18th Teaching with Sil & Rochelle
+March 18th Teaching with Sil, Sandra & Rochelle

 March 25th Teaching & dreamwork with Sil

-April 8th Teaching with Sil, April 22nd Fairytale exploration with Sandra
+April 22nd Fairytale exploration with Sandra

 April 29th Teaching & dreamwork with Sil